GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

     predetermined points relative to the map region.
-These codes are taken from the `pstext <pstext.html>`_ justification keys [**L\ \|\ C\ \|\ R**][**B\ \|\ M\ \|\ T**] so that the first character determines the :math:`x`-coordinate and the second determines the :math:`y`-coordinate.
+These codes are taken from the `pstext <pstext.html>`_ justification keys [**L\ \|\ C\ \|\ R**][**B\ \|\ M\ \|\ T**] so that the first character determines the *x*-coordinate and the second determines the *y*-coordinate.
 In
     `grdcontour <grdcontour.html>`_, you can also use
     the two codes **Z+** and **Z-** as shorthands for the location of the grid's global maximum and minimum, respectively.
 For example,